-Behavior Analyst, Behavior Support Specialist (BSS), Behavioral Health Counselor, Behavioral Health Therapist, Case Manager, Child Care Counselor, Clinician, Correctional Counselor, Corrections Caseworker, Counselor, Licensed Mental Health Counselor, Licensed Professional Counselor (LPC), Mental Health Counselor, Mental Health Program Specialist, Mental Health Specialist, Mental Health Therapist, Residential Child Care Counselor, Therapist
+Behavior Analyst, Behavior Support Specialist (BSS), Behavioral Health Counselor, Behavioral Health Therapist, Case Manager, Clinician, Correctional Counselor, Corrections Caseworker, Counselor, Licensed Mental Health Counselor, Licensed Professional Counselor (LPC), Mental Health Counselor, Mental Health Program Specialist, Mental Health Specialist, Mental Health Therapist, Residential Child Care Counselor, Therapist

 Annual Projected Job Openings

 ★ Number of granted degrees for degree type, All, is listed after the major.

 People in this career often have these skills: